wtesto/SpeciesOccurrenceMapping/README.md

 **-If you want to use a symbol with a border**
 -This is a little bit more complicated:

-First, pick a pch value between 21 and 25
+First, pick a pch value between 21 and 25.

-Then, for the line of plotting code that starts
+Then, take this bit of code in the plotting block

-`geom_sf(data = pointsFiltered`,
+`geom_sf(data = pointsFiltered, aes(geometry = geometry,
+                                     shape = scientificName,
+                                     color = scientificName), size = 2)+`

-modify it so it looks like this (basically change "color" to "fill" and move out of aes:
+and modify it so it looks like this (basically change "color" to "fill" and move out of aes:

   `geom_sf(data = pointsFiltered, aes(geometry = geometry,